Centril/rfcs/text/0000-uniform-generic-bounds.md

 [dependent types]: https://en.wikipedia.org/wiki/Dependent_type

-[RFC 2000] introduced *"const generics"* which let you be polymorphic over *values* known at compile time.
+[RFC 2000] introduced *"const generics"* which let you be polymorphic over *values* known at compile time and lets types depend on those values.
 This amounts to a restricted form of [dependent products] / Π-types (see: value-[dependent types]).

 With const generics, we can define a function which works on arrays of any size: